 01 of 10

 Showy bright orange flowers and dark green narrow leaves make Butterfly Weed a standout.
-It grows best in full sun, 18-36” tall, blooms early to mid-summer, and is drought and clay tolerant.
+It grows best in full sun, will reach up to 36 inches tall, blooms early to mid-summer, and is drought and clay tolerant.

 02 of 10